eoctet/Octet.Chat/README.md

 By default, each system version library is included.

-> If you need to support `GPU` or more flexible compilation methods, please refer to `llama.cpp`
+> If you need more flexible compilation methods, please refer to `llama.cpp`

 ```ini
 # (Optional) Load the external library file